bbauska/Coursera-Bootstrap/readme.md

 copied, the images have been copied and the three HTML files have been copied to the distribution folder.

-You\'re only halfway there.
+You&apos;re only halfway there.

 Now, we need to be able to process these files using the usemin plugin.

-Let\'s go to that next.
-Now, I\'m going to install a few NPM modules that are useful for building the distribution folder.
+Let&apos;s go to that next.
+Now, I&apos;m going to install a few NPM modules that are useful for building the distribution folder.

 To do that, I would say NPM install.